 Carpet squares are gaining popularity with pet owners because they are similar to tiles.
-When a dog or cat has an accident, simply pick up the one or two tiles and replace them.
+When a dog or cat has an accident, simply pick up the one or two tiles and clean or replace them.
 Many people think of the carpet squares found in industrial strength for high-traffic offices and schools; these are similar, only a better quality and style.
-They are highly cost-effective because a homeowner can install them herself.